Decisions about post-16 education

-- full-time education (eg at a school or college)
+- studying full-time at a school, college or training provider

 - an apprenticeship or traineeship

 Regardless of what you choose, young people who did not get a grade 4 or above in English and/or maths at GCSE must continue their study to achieve this grade.

 The Department for Education (DfE) has produced a video outlining the education options for those aged 16+.

 Prospects are the local careers advice and guidance service commissioned by the London Borough of Havering.

 If you are aged 16 –19 (or up to 25 if you have additional needs) and live in Havering, Prospects can offer you support you with your next steps.

 - Work: CV production, covering letters, application forms, on-line applications, job search, interview techniques

 - Training: Information on Apprenticeships and alternative training provision